jkudase/Website_Redesign_for_Enhanced_Usability_Experience/README.md

 Redesigned Protoype link (Using Axure RP tool): https://2elbly.axshare.com/

-Please refer to pooject report for complete understanding of the process of redesigning, results and conclusions.
+Please refer to project report for complete understanding of the process of redesigning, results and conclusions.